1968 - 2026

 The Mellow Men played key roles in two of Michigan’s most celebrated seasons.
 In 1969 and 1971, they led the Wolverines to two Big Ten Championships, including an undefeated 11-0 season in 1971.
 Their efforts earned the team two trips to the Rose Bowl in 1970 and 1972, showcasing the strength and unity of this legendary class.

 Each of the 7 Mellow Men graduated in 1972—cementing their legacy as champions in both academics and athletics.
+5 of the 7 were named ALL-AMERICANS!

-Meet the 7 Mellow Men
+Meet the 7 Historic Mellow Men!

 #42 Dr. Billy Taylor